 Town aid gets a modest bump upward

-Cities and towns in general saw state aid remain flat in the governor’s budget, though it does continue an eight-year plan launched in 2018 to bolster the Education Cost Sharing grant, the state’s single-largest program to help fund K-12 schools.
+Cities and towns in general saw state aid remain flat in the governor’s budget, though it does continue a 10-year plan launched in 2018 to bolster the Education Cost Sharing grant, the state’s single-largest program to help fund K-12 schools.

 The ECS program would grow by about $40 million starting July 1, according to the governor’s budget.

 The governor’s budget also includes $26.2 million to fund additional school choice seats, transportation costs and other expenses tied to the Sheff settlement.

 “We’re investing in our kids and giving them better opportunities at the starting line of life,” the governor said in his budget address.
 “We’re investing in teachers, counselors and after-school programs to help our kids get back in the game after a long COVID winter.”